 Both Bluehost and WP Engine have knowledge bases anyone can access for instant help with their site.
 However, WP Engine’s is much more in-depth, and it includes hundreds of support documents for WordPress users.

 Every year, we poll hundreds of users for our WordPress hosting survey.
 We ask users to rate the quality of support for all of the major WordPress hosts.
-Here’s what they had to say about Bluehost and WP Engine:

 Which web host offers the most bang for your buck?